will234/paypalnativecheckout-docs/README.md

 https://github.paypal.com/nativexo/webview-sample

 ## How do I test it ?
 The experience around auth and consent is not yet built.
 That is independent of the integration steps.
 This whole experience expects oneTouch cookie to be present in the browser.
-SO, in order to see it working end to end, on your simulator or phone:
+In order to see it working end to end, on your simulator or phone:

 * Go to https://www.sandbox.paypal.com/signin/inject-iframe-test
 * Login with your sandbox user credentials and enable `Stay logged in for faster checkout	`